tchin25/tchin25/README.md

 ### Hi there 👋

-I am a web developer focused mostly on JAM Stacking with Nuxt + Firebase, although I can do other stuff as well ;)
+I am a full-stack engineer focused mostly on JAM Stacking with Nuxt + Firebase, although I can do other stuff as well ;)

 Currently freelancing but open to being hired remote.

-Most of the project shown here are web apps targeted to help language learning and productivity.
+Most of the projects shown here are web apps targeted to help language learning and productivity.

 Also check out my <a href="https://barelylingual.net/">language learning blog</a> if you're interested.